Shubhayathra

 Shubhayathra is a 1990 Indian Malayalam-language romantic drama film directed by Kamal and written by P. R. Nathan.
-Starring Jayaram and Parvathy in the lead roles, and Innocent, K. P. A. C. Lalitha, Mamukkoya and Jagadeesh in other pivotal roles, the film examines the life of middle-class Malayalee families in the city of Mumbai.
+Starring Jayaram and Parvathy in the lead roles, and Innocent, K. P. A. C. Lalitha, Mamukkoya, and Jagadeesh in other pivotal roles, the film examines the life of middle-class Malayalee families in the city of Mumbai.

 Plot

 Vishnu and Arundhathi, working in Mumbai, meet each other at their common friend, Raman's house.
 They fall in love at first sight and get married.
 The film is their struggle to lead a family life and to find an accommodation in a city like Mumbai.

+Production

+Jayaram and Parvathy met on the set of this film before getting married in 1992.

+Reception

+Sukumari plays the role of a "Mumbai widow who would regale everyone with tales of her deceased husband", a character noted for being Anglo-Indian.

 Soundtrack

 The film's music was composed by Johnson with lyrics by P. K. Gopi.
 The soundtrack album features five songs.